 The training and learning have to have a purpose

-For example, if an employee learns about project management through a new course they took, but is unable to use it in the organisation, the employee believes that he/she has to find a new workplace, where they can utilise those project management skills.
+For example, if an employee learns about project management through a new course they took, but is unable to use it in the organization, the employee believes that he/she has to find a new workplace, where they can utilize those project management skills.

-The training and learning have to have a purpose in the organisation, otherwise it will not be beneficial for the organisation.
+The training and learning have to have a purpose in the organization, otherwise, it will not be beneficial for the organization.

-It gives the employee a bad experience if he/she cannot use their newly acquired skills in the organisation, but it also creates a bad experience for the organisation as they can potentially loose their talent too early.
+It gives the employee a bad experience if he/she cannot use their newly acquired skills in the organization, but it also creates a bad experience for the organization as they can potentially lose their talent too early.

-It can also be a problem if the organisation spends too much time and energy on developing the employees that they no longer can solve their own tasks.
+It can also be a problem if the organization spends too much time and energy on developing the employees so that they no longer can solve their own tasks.

-That is why a development plan - or a career plan - is important, otherwise the organisation stands to loose their employees and that is often times more expensive than the training itself.
+That is why a development plan - or a career plan - is important, otherwise the organization stands to lose their employees, and that is often times more expensive than the training itself.